SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/id-management.md

 <td>

 Note that this is triggered everytime a project is updated, including when it is first created.
+You will only receive notifications about projects that have an allocation on your provider.

 **1. Check if the project already exists**